mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/projects/addon-catalog/index.md

   url: https://github.com/mesosphere/kubeaddons-enterprise
 ```

-To deploy an addon, select a Project from your Workspace and click the View Catalog button to browse the available addons from your configured repositories.
+To deploy an addon, select a Project from your Workspace and select the **View Catalog** button to browse the available addons from your configured repositories.

-To customize an addon before deploying it, you may customize the helm chart values or KUDO parameters of a service before deploying it.
+To customize an addon before deploying it, you can customize the helm chart values or KUDO parameters of a service before deploying it.

 ![Deploy Platform Service](/ksphere/kommander/img/project-catalog-deploy.png)

-Once an addon is deployed in a project, the service is installed to all clusters in that project.
+After an addon is deployed in a project, the service is installed to all clusters in that project.